 We count some of Australia's most passionate UNCITRAL advocates amongst our ranks.
-Find out more about our Executive Committee and Directors below.
+Find out more about our leadership below.

-UNCCA's Executive Committee is responsible overseeing and executing the organisation's activities.
+UNCCA's leadership, comprising its Executive Committe and a Board of Directors, is responsible for overseeing and executing the organisation's activities.

-We're proud of our diverse Executive Committee, which is made up from a varied range of senior legal practitioners, academics, junior legal practitioners and law students.
+We're proud of our diverse team, which is made up from a varied range of senior legal practitioners, academics, junior legal practitioners and law students.